refinedev/refine/documentation/docs/packages/cli/index.md

 ```

-You can optionally modify your scripts in `package.json` with `refine CLI` [commands](#dev--start--build).
-The benefit it will provide you is that it gives warnings to keep your `refine` packages always up to date.
+You can optionally modify your scripts in `package.json` with `Refine CLI` [commands](#dev--start--build).
+The benefit it will provide you is that it gives warnings to keep your `Refine` packages always up to date.

 <Tabs
 defaultValue="react"